 Steps to Create a Churn Dataset

 Here is an outline of the procedure I teach in the book to create a churn dataset for analysis.
-The details and code are too much for a blog post, so check out the book for all the details and github for the code samples.
+The details and code are too much for a blog post, so check out chapter 4 of my book for all the details and github for the code samples.
 The main steps are as follows:

 - Identify periods of time when each customer is subscribed to one or more subscriptions and when these periods end in churn.
 These are called active periods ending in churn.